dagster-io/dagster/docs/docs-beta/docs/tutorial/quick-start.md

   author: Pedram Navid
 ---

-# Dagster Tutorial: Building Your First Dagster Project
+# Build your first Dagster project

 Welcome to this hands-on tutorial where you'll learn how to build a basic Extract, Transform, Load (ETL) pipeline using Dagster.
 By the end of this tutorial, you'll have created a functional pipeline that extracts data from a CSV file and transforms it.